Catchball

 Catchball is absolutely essential for Hoshin Kanri Policy Deployment.

-4. Discuss & clarify the plan - documenting any reservations or improvement suggestions - which will be reviewed by the next-higher-level team, which might then revise their X Matrix based on the feedback.
-(This mechanism for front-line feedback can be truly revolutionary for organizations accustomed to top-down strategic planning.)
+documenting any reservations or improvement suggestions, which will be reviewed by the next-higher-level team, which might then revise their X Matrix based on the feedback.

-Begin to create Team Charters for the next-more-detailed level of deployment.
+Begin to create suggested Team Charters for the next-more-detailed level of deployment.

 Allow time for training, questions, concerns, and discussion.

-Allow time for the team to complete any research and analysis needed for them to support a commitment to the proposed targets in the next-higher plan.
+Allow time for the team to complete any research and analysis needed to support a commitment to the proposed targets in the next-higher plan.

 Allow time for the team to perhaps play their own rounds of catchball with the next-lower teams.